stvgale/folio/src/pages/blog/2019-06-26-rca-victor.md

 featuredpost: false
 featuredimage: /img/rca.jpg
 ---
 <span>Using Raspberry Pi, Hifi Berry, Arduino and custom speakers I am in the process of restoring this classic RCA Victor cabinet.
-Raspberry Pi is the main computer running a custom modified version of Linux to power 7,000 live radio stations world-wide, bluetooth and Spotify over my home wifi network.
-Arduino was used to add key binding to the operating system using radial encoders in the original knob positions.</span>
+It features 7,000 live radio stations world-wide, bluetooth and Spotify over my home wifi network.
+The knobs use Arduino to inteact with the operating system.</span>

 ![RCA Victor Restoration](/img/rca1.jpg)